ziyaur-12/Machine-Learning-Lab-RTU/Experiment-01-FIND-S-Algorithm/README.md

 # Experiment 1 - FIND-S Algorithm in Machine Learning (RTU)

 ## Aim
-To implement and demonstrate the FIND-S algorithm for finding the most specific hypothesis based on a given set of training data samples.
+ Implement and demonstrate the FIND-Salgorithm for finding the most specific hypothesis based on a given set of training data samples.
+Read the training data from a .CSV file.
 ---

 ## Introduction